Émile Mayrisch: Life

 In the war years of 1914–1918, Mayrisch had ARBED continue production (which also prevented massive unemployment), and thus supplied Germany with vital raw materials for wartime production.
 For this reason, the Dudelange foundry was bombarded in 1916/1918 by the Allies.
 Mayrisch also had a military hospital installed in his former villa for German and French soldiers.

 Germany violated Luxembourg's neutrality by occupying the country, which was a real shock for not only political concerns, but also to the business world.
-The country felt shaken in its foundations, referencing to the respect of international treaties to which it owes its existence.

-The war puts Mayrisch to the test.
-He had three main tasks, such as to supply his factories with coal, to find railway carriages, as well as to provide his workers with supplies.
+The country felt shaken in its foundations, referencing to the respect of international treaties to which it owed its existence.
+The war put Mayrisch to the test.
+He had three main tasks, namely to supply his factories with coal, to find railway carriages, as well as to provide his workers with supplies.
 He made frequent trips to the Ruhr area and to Berlin, the base of the decision-makers of the Foreign Office and the War Ministry.
 His good relations with the German employers served Luxembourg well.
 He ensured the supply of his workers by direct food purchases in Germany without passing the Luxembourg government purchasing office.

 This not only portrayed the power and influence of ARBED, but also Mayrisch's ability to act on an international level.
 It also illustrated his concern for his workers.
 Economic calculations, political and social considerations, as well as humanitarian feelings formed an inextricable tangle in Mayrisch's mind.

 A man of his stature could not fail to think about the future of his society, which was closely linked to the fate of the country.
 As a Luxembourger, he placed himself between the belligerents.
 As a responsible and far-sighted man, Mayrisch had to consider all eventualities.

-If Germany would have won the war, which during November/December 1914 was still a possibility, Luxembourg would remain in the German sphere and may even be annexed.
-ARBED, on the contrary, will lose nothing.
+If Germany won the war, which during November/December 1914 was still a possibility, Luxembourg would remain in the German sphere and may even be annexed.
+ARBED, on the contrary, would lose nothing.
 Mayrisch had the confidence of the German circles, regarding political and business situations.